Woburn Business Lawyer | Entity Formation and Incorporation

 All businesses are established and operate in some form of entity, each with its own advantages and disadvantages from a variety of standpoints, including limited liability and tax consequences.
 At the beginning of a business venture, it is important to ensure that the right entity is selected in light of your goals, in both the long and short terms.
 In some instances it could even be prudent to utilize a combination of entities to achieve your goals.

-Our Cambridge entity formation lawyers know it is our job to learn about your business, explain your options, and help you determine the entity in which your business should operate.
+Our Woburn entity formation lawyers know it is our job to learn about your business, explain your options, and help you determine the entity in which your business should operate.
 Following are some commonly used entities for business purposes:

 Sole Proprietorship—Specific to a single business owner who is looking for simplicity.
 The owner is, however, personally responsible for the liabilities of the company.